 The league teaches a HeadsUp style of play.
 Our coaches and board members train on how to avoid concussions or any other serious injuries.
 Fun and safety is huge priority.

-The league requires all coaches to undergo background checks to be certified by USA Football.
+The league requires all coaches to undergo background checks to be certified to coach.
 The certification process requires coaches to teach proper tackling and blocking techniques designed to take the head out of the play.
 It also teaches coaches to identify and respond to common injuries such as concussions.

 Should I wait to put my girl in football till she’s bigger & stronger?